77 “me gusta”

 Bad Belzig is a small town with about 10000 inhabitants.
 Not much happening, but there is an old castle and for those who like spa experience, there is a thermal bath with hot pools and sauna´s.

-Further, there are some interesting alternative projects around such as the ZEGG community.
+Further, there are some interesting alternative projects around.
 Also, one of our friends is a regular workaway host, so we might meet with them sometimes, doing some bigger works altogether or barbequeing.

 Acceso a Internet

 Acceso a Internet limitado